ahad82/nbw/README.md

 NBW Project
 ----------
-This is project management blue print on a very limited scale
+This is a project/task management demo on a very limited scale
 ### AcmeProjectManagerBundle
-The application logic resides in this bundle
+The application logic resides in AcmeProjectManagerBundle
 ### Entities
 There are three ORM entities
 Project, Task and Dependency